 Float has emphasized before that we like to think of people themselves as being mobile, not just their mobile phones or wearable devices.
-Research by the International Data Corporation says that mobile workers will account for almost three quarters of the entire U.S. workforce.
-With this many workers being mobile, networked technologies will be needed.
+Research by the International Data Corporation says mobile workers will account for almost three-quarters of the entire U.S. workforce.
+With these many workers being mobile, networked technologies will be needed.

 The premise is simple enough.
 If you write a letter using Microsoft Word and you save it to a PC, the program and the letter are stored on the computer.
-For this reason, Microsoft Word qualifies as a stand-alone application.
+Microsoft Word qualifies as a stand-alone application.
 However, if you wrote the letter in Google Drive through your Web browser, then you’d have to be connected to the Internet for any changes to be saved on the document.
 In this way, Google Drive is considered a networked technology.
-Not only can information be saved this way, but the letter can be shared with anyone by simply adding their email address to a list of those who may want to view the document or even edit it themselves.
+Not only can information be saved this way, but it can share the letter with anyone by adding their email address to a list of those who may want to view the document or even edit it themselves.

 The implications extend beyond writing letters.
 We are talking fleet maintenance, healthcare sensing, product monitoring, predictive maintenance, safety compliance, smart meters, and usage-based insurance.
-Imagine what it will be like when machines not only have ambient intelligence, but also know how to communicate with each other.
-Here are some real-world examples of networked technologies in the enterprise as well as consumer electronics:
+Imagine what it will be like when machines not only have ambient intelligence but also know how to communicate with each other.
+Here are real-world examples of networked technologies in the enterprise and consumer electronics:

 - Ford is working on deals that would let drivers preorder Starbucks coffee and pay for gas while on the go.

-Between laptops, tablets, phablets, mobile phones, and desktop computers, you don’t have to look far to find someone who is connected to a network of some kind.
-Cloud computing as well as the Internet of Things (IoT) have been made possible thanks to networking.
+Between laptops, tablets, phablets, mobile phones, and desktop computers, you don’t have to look far to find someone who is connected to a network.
+Cloud computing, and the Internet of Things (IoT), have been made possible thanks to networking.
 When various groups of people are connected to the same network, everyone can experience the benefits regardless of their business goals or role in the company.

-There are a couple of things you can do that help employees leverage the network you choose to use in your organization.
+There is two things you can do that help employees leverage the network you use in your organization.

 In fact, the CHAMPIONS white paper has some of the most relevant information on not just how to use networked technologies, but also how to blend it with each cluster of mobile affordances.